WellDone/MoMo-Firmware/doc/80-MIB-Executive.md

-#Master Message Flow
+## Master Message Flow
+When a device wants to initiate an RPC call, it first waits until the bus is free and then sends an i2c message containing the inforation about the call.
+The slave executes the call while clock stretching and then the master reads the response value from the slave.

+- Master waits for bus to become free
 - Master writes entire packet + checksum
 - Master reads 2 bytes
-- If bytes indicate no error and that there's a response then master reads response
+- If bytes indicate no error and that there's a response then master reads the rest of the 25 byte packet.

+## Slave Response

 Return status possibilities:
 |7		|	6			|	5		4		3		2		1	 	0 	|